Murdock135/personal_Knowledge_library-pkm-/Topics/Docker/main.md

 > **Note**: This folder and the notes within are deprecated in the sense that if you watch this youtube playlist [free docker fundamentals course](https://youtube.com/playlist?list=PLTk5ZYSbd9Mg51szw21_75Hs1xUpGObDm&si=v1swlww6I45_Ot9a), you don't need to learn about docker from this folder.

+# Who should learn Docker?
+Docker is not for everyone...
 # What is docker
 Docker is software that helps to create packaged [containers](https://cloud.google.com/learn/what-are-containers), which are essentially just file systems that contain everything an application needs to be run.
 The 2 main tools that docker makes use of are